 Students following this unique programme can expect to receive a thorough grounding in every aspect of international tax law.
-The programme will teach the principles, the practical issues of international tax law and how it is used in both private and industry practice and, finally, the detailed consideration of policy options available to states at different stages of development.
-The combination of all these aspects, taught by the best of academia, top practitioners and leading government officials, is designed to provide graduates with all the skills and knowledge invaluable in propelling their careers, whatever direction they choose.
+The programme teaches the principles and practical issues of international tax law, how it is used in both private and industry practice and, finally, a detailed consideration of policy options available to states at different stages of development.
+The combination of all these aspects, taught by the best of academia, top practitioners and leading government officials, is designed to provide graduates with all the invaluable skills and knowledge they need to propel their careers forward, whatever direction they choose.

 In addition, the UvA provides programme students relocating to the Netherlands with hands-on assistance, from offering practical advice to guidance on living accommodation and much more.

 - Sound technical framework plus consideration of policy issues

 - Core teaching staff drawn from the University of Amsterdam and IBFD